AriFordsham/GHCWiki/compiler-performance.md

 TODO Build 7.10 with `integer-gmp 0.5` (not "`integer-gmp2`") to compare allocation baselines - did the compiler or the rewrite cause these failures?

+TODO Lots of fusion changes have happened in the last few months too - but these should all be pretty diagnosable with some reverts, since they're usually very localized.
+Maybe worth looking through `base` changes.

 #### Runtime

 ##### 7.6 to 7.8